brentp/methylcode/README.rst

     2) a reads file in fastq or fasta format. here: `reads.fastq`. if you have paired end reads, they must be specified in order 1, 2.
     3) a directory containing the bowtie and bowtie-build executables.
-       (or the path to the gmap/gsnap source directory containing util/ and src/ dirs)
+       (or the path to the gmap/gsnap install directory the gsnap utilities

 An example command to run the pipeline is::